 Dios sitting on the egg of the world, which is also his tomb, is a prince on his small planet like the Little Prince on his small planet.
 The Little Prince’s rose aligns with the rose emblem that spans Dios’s world, and refers to Anthy (who is a difficult woman) and to women in general.
 More broadly, The Little Prince and Utena are both about learning life lessons related to love and caring.

 The Little Prince dying by snakebite is parallel to Jesus dying on the cross.
 The snake is the serpent in Eden, and cannot be trusted.
 In both cases, their followers found that the body had disappeared, and had faith without evidence that the dead person had returned home.
 It tallies with Utena disappearing at the end of the series.
-Akio the serpent wants Utena to die and arranged for her mortal wound, carried out by Anthy who, like the snake, is associated with poison.
+Akio the serpent wants Utena to die and arranges for her mortal wound, carried out by Anthy who, like the snake, is associated with poison.
 As the Swords of Hatred converge on her, Utena stops moving and is possibly dead.
 Then she is not seen again.
 Anthy believes that Utena is gone only from Akio’s world (the Academy), and leaves the Academy herself to find Utena in the real world.
 Anthy gives no evidence.
 In all cases, the victim is considered a moral exemplar and a kind of savior: According to Christians, Jesus saves theologically; according to the Narrator, the Little Prince saved the Narrator from dying of thirst in the desert; according to Anthy, Utena saved Anthy.

 I would never have discovered it myself.
 I happened to run across this tweet by sekainohate61.
 Here’s a slightly better version of an image they posted.
 It matches the dorm that Anthy and Utena move into in episode 2.

 It is the cover of a photography book published in 1995, good timing to influence Utena.
-On the left is the photographer’s name, Shinoyama Kishin.
+On the left is the photographer’s name, Shinoyama Kishin (Wikipedia).
 On the right is the title, Mishima Yukio’s House.
-Mishima Yukio is famous as a great novelist and as a crazed right-wing ultranationalist who in 1970 tried to incite revolution by violence and ended up committing ritual suicide.
+Mishima Yukio (Wikipedia) is famous as a great novelist and as a crazed right-wing ultranationalist who in 1970 tried to incite revolution by violence and ended up committing ritual suicide.
 The book is just what it says, a book of photos of the wealthy author’s house.
 The photos were made long after his death, but supposedly little had changed.

 Click through to the photo of the top sculpture on the right, it’s much bigger than this thumbnail.
 Relative to the book cover, it is just out of view to the right.
 It’s page 13, and the text at the bottom reads “A marble statue of Apollo stands centrally in the yard.”
 Apollo carries his lyre.
 On the mosaic pavement around the statue are emblems of the constellations of the zodiac.
 In the dorm, the statue is replaced by an obelisk surrounded by astrological symbols of the constellations.
 The zodiac around the obelisk is rotated a little compared to its original.
 It’s fascinating: The clever symbolism in the shadows falling on the zodiac must have been worked out after the design of the dorm was decided, not the other way around.